-PCA P21 Designation of Stain and Clear Coating on New Interior Wood
+Designation of Stain and Clear Coating on New Interior Wood

-- 1.1.
-This standard establishes consistent procedures for the specification of stain and clear coating on new interior wood surfaces. - 1.2.
-The purpose of this standard is to prevent misun- derstandings and conflicts when the application of stain and clear coating to interior wood surfaces is required. - 1.3.
-This standard establishes criteria for estimating purposes.
+- 1.1 This Standard establishes consistent procedures for the specification of stain and clear coating on new interior wood surfaces. - 1.2 The purpose of this Standard is to prevent misunderstandings and conflicts when the application of stain and clear coating to interior wood surfaces is required.

-- 2.1.
-An inadequately written specification can create confusion in both the bidding and the application of stain and clear coatings to interior wood surfaces.
-The specific appearance, wood species, grain, grade, and color should be assessed and specified in the bid documents in accordance with this standard. - 2.2.
-This standard establishes systems of stain and clear coating on interior wood surfaces. - 2.3.
-This standard establishes the responsibilities of various parties when stain and clear coatings are applied to new interior wood.
+- 2.1 An inadequately written specification can create confusion in both the bidding and the application of stain and clear coatings to interior wood surfaces.
+The specific appearance, wood species, grain, grade, and color should be assessed and specified in the bid documents in accordance with this Standard. - 2.2 This Standard establishes systems of stain and clear coating on interior wood surfaces. - 2.3 This Standard establishes the responsibilities of various parties when stain and clear coatings are applied to new interior wood.